mwganson/animator/README.md

 Default: 0.
 The starting value for an animated property.
 When the animation begins the property is set to this value at the beginning of the loop.
 Note: properties are not reset to their original values after the animation is complete.
 The objects remain at their position occupied in the final Frame except for properties that have been set with expressions.
 For example, a Cylinder Height property might be set with an expression = 2 * Radius so that its Height is always 2 * its Radius.
 If you elect to animate the Height property it will animate with the values it is set to by the Animator object during the loop.
 Then at the end of the loop it reverts to its former Height of 2 * Radius, whatever the current Radius is.
 If the Height is not set with an expression, then it retains the Height it had in the final Frame of the loop.
 Set properties with expressions if you want them to revert.
 An expression can also just be a number, like by pressing = and then entering 10 in the dialog.
 ### VariableNNN Step (float)
 Default: 1.0.
 The amount by which to increment or decrement the animated property each Frame.
 Use a negative value if you wish to decrement.
 For example, to rotate an object from 45 degrees to 15 degrees you would set the Start property to 45, the Step property to -1, and the Frames property to 30.
 Alternatively, you could set Step to -0.5 and Frames to 60 to do this in 0.5 degree increments.
+## Assembler section
+These are related to various assemblers you might be using.
+### A2Plus Solve (boolean)
+### Asm3 Solve (boolean)
+### Asm4 Solve (boolean)
+Executes the Assembly workbench solver each step through the loop if True.
+Be sure to have opened the assembler workbench at least once during the sesssion so the command is loaded into FreeCAD or else the macro will fail.
+### A2PlusConstraints (stringlist)
+List of found A2Plus constraints in the current document.
+You might need to toggle Refresh to update from time to time if new constraints are added.
+Put a python style comment character pound (#) as first character of line to not solve that constraint (or you may also just delete it from the list).
+New constraints may be typed in, but ensure the spelling is exactly correct.
+Note: [] empty list means solve all constraints.
+### A2PlusRefreshConstraints (bool)
+If True, when Refresh is toggled, then the A2Plus constraints will also be updated.
+(Warning: this will overwrite any python style comments on any of the lines.)
+Set this to False if you want to refresh the other variables in the document, but not the A2Plus Constraints.
 ## Run Macro
-Here we have properties related to the feature of allowing to run an arbitrary macro file each frame of the animation.
+Here we have properties related to the feature of allowing to run an arbitrary macro file (or code string in the Macro String property) each frame of the animation.
 This is obviously a security risk, so the user is required to give permission each time the animation is started.
 This permission dialog can be bypassed by starting the animation from the python console and passing a value of True to the function.
 Select the animator icon in the tree, press Ctrl+Shift+P.  Then in the python console enter<br/>
 <br/>
 <pre>
 obj.Proxy.startAnimating(True)